jfactory07/rocgdb_utilities/doc/README_utilities.md

 reg sgprWorkGroup0 --cu 0 --out /tmp/reg.txt
 ```

+If you also source `rocgdb_utilities/rocgdb_autogen.gdb`, `reg` will automatically refresh the autogen map
+for the **current stop location** before evaluating register names.

 Shorthand for indexed registers:

 - `sgprFoo+1` is treated as `sgprFoo_1` (i.e. register index +1), so `reg sgprSrdA+1` maps to `$s{sgprSrdA+1}`.